DomoticASW/.github/profile/README.md

 ### Scripts Context

+#### Script

+According to the modelling of the **Script** aggregate, it is an interface that allows users to execute instructions.

+**Task** and **Automation** extends the **Script** interface in order to have the behaviour described in the modelling part.

+When executed, a Script creates an **ExecutionEnvironment** for that execution (because a script can be started while it is already started, it will create another, fresh one, ExecutionEnvironment every time it is started).

+#### Instructions

+There are multiple instructions, some which just do some action like waiting, starting other tasks, creating costants, sending a notification or executing device actions, others control the flow of the script, like if or if-else.

+- **WaitInstruction**: Stop the script for a specified amount of seconds.
+- **SendNotificationInstruction**: Send a notification through the NotificationService to a specified email with a specified message.
+- **StartTaskInstruction**: Start another task with the same permissions of the one who started the current task.
+- **DeviceActionInstruction**: Execute a specified action on a chosen device.
+- **CreateConstantInstruction**: Create a named constant with a value of the specified type.
+- **CreateDevicePropertyConstantInstruction**: Create a named constant with a device and a property of that device.
+At runtime, it will have the value of the specified property.
+- **IfInstruction**: Check if it is valid a *Condition*, if it is true than execute the instructions in the **then** field.
+-- **IfElseInstruction**: Check if it is valid a *Condition*, if it is true than execute the instructions in the **then** field, otherwise execute the instructions in the **else** field.

+#### Condition

+A **Condition** is a data structure which contains two *ConstantInstruction*s, a *negate* field and a **ConditionOperator**.

+It has also an *evaluate(ExecutionEnvironment)* method, which returns a boolean based on the *ConditionOperator*, the two *ConstantInstruction*s and the *negate* field, which, if it is true, switch the boolean returned by the *evaluate* method (if negate = true and negate should return true, than evaluate returns false)

+To be created, the two *ConstantInstruction*s and the *ConditionOperator* must have the same type.

+#### ConditionOperator

+There are multiple **ConditionOperator**s:

+- **NumberEOperator**: Equal operator for numbers.
+- **NumberGEOperator**: Greater equal operator for numbers.
+- **NumberGOperator**: Greater operator for numbers.
+- **NumberLEOperator**: Less equal operator for numbers.
+- **NumberLOperator**: Less operator for numbers.
+- **StringEOperator**: Equal operator for strings.
+- **ColorEOperator**: Equal operator for colors.
+- **BooleanEOperator**: Equal operator for booleans.

+The *evaluate* method of the *ConditionOperator* gets two arguments, the left and right constants, in order to evaluate if the operator returns true or false.

+#### ExecutionEnvironment

+At runtime there is the need to have a data structure that saves all the constants with their respective values, and that is the ExecutionEnvironment (indeed, it is here that the *createDevicePropertyConstantInstruction* will save its value at runtime).

+It is also the data structure which contain the token of the user executing the task, if there is one.

 #### NodeRef

 In order to check the syntax of a script, **NodeRef**s are used, which are a data structure that just contains its **superNode**, which is another *NodeRef*.